Docs

 Tokens

-In situations where user input or interaction isn't possible, such as in CI/CD pipelines, you can set either the RAILWAY_TOKEN
+In situations where user input or interaction isn't possible, such as in CI/CD pipelines, you can set either the RAILWAY_TOKEN or RAILWAY_API_TOKEN environment variable, based on your specific requirements as detailed below.

-A Project Token is set via the RAILWAY_TOKEN
+A Project Token is set via the RAILWAY_TOKEN environment variable.

 Project Tokens

-Some actions you can perform with a project token include -
+Some actions you can perform with a project token include:

-- Deploying code -
+• Deploying code - railway up

-- Redeploying a deployment -
+• Redeploying a deployment - railway redeploy

-- Viewing build and deployment logs -
+• Viewing build and deployment logs - railway logs

-Some actions you cannot perform with a project token include -
+Some actions you cannot perform with a project token include:

-- Creating a new project -
+• Creating a new project - railway init

-- Printing information about the user -
+• Printing information about the user - railway whoami

-- Linking to another workspace -
+• Linking to another workspace - railway link

-Use the token by setting the RAILWAY_TOKEN
+Use the token by setting the RAILWAY_TOKEN environment variable and then running railway <command>.

 RAILWAY_TOKEN=XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX railway up